knuckleswtf/scribe/docs/contributing.md

 Tests are located in the tests/ folder.
 Currently, feature tests go in the `GenerateDocumentationTest` class in the base folder, unit tests go in their respective classes in the `Unit` folder, and tests for included strategies go in the `Strategies` folder.

 Note that some of the unit and strategy tests extend PHPUnit\Framework\TestCase while others extend Orchestra\Testbench\TestCase.
 The first case is for tests that don't need any special Laravel functionality.
-The second case is for tests that depend on some Laravel functionality or helpers (like `storage_path` in `UseResponseFileTagTest` and `ResponseCallsTest` that depends on Laravel routing.)
+The second case is for tests that depend on some Laravel functionality or helpers (like `ResponseCallsTest` that depends on Laravel routing.)

 ```eval_rst
 ..
 Note::  Avoid tests that make assertions on the generated HTML or Markdown output.
 It's a very unreliable testing approach.
 Instead assert on structured, consistent data like the parsed route output and Postman collection.